ieee-ceda-datc/aspdac-2022-tutorial/README.md

 * Docker Desktop: [installation instruction](https://docs.docker.com/desktop/windows/install/)
 * Python 3.9.6, with Ray, matplotlib, and webp
-    - Refer to a reference conda environment is [./environment.yaml](./environment.yaml).
+    - Refer to a reference conda environment [./environment.yaml](./environment.yaml).
     - Example to create the fresh conda environment on your own:

         ```bash